Mookie Blaylock

 Daron Oshay "Mookie" Blaylock (born March 20, 1967) is an American former professional basketball player.
 He spent 13 years in the National Basketball Association (NBA) with the New Jersey Nets, Atlanta Hawks, and the Golden State Warriors.

 College career

-A push-and-pass point guard, Blaylock was rated among the best defensive stoppers in the game.
-The former Garland High School, Midland College (where he earned NJCAA All American honors in 1987), and University of Oklahoma star is most highly regarded for his quick hands and a ball hawking defensive style that produced more than 200 steals in a season five times and two NBA All-Defensive first-team selections.
-He was also a capable outside shooter, a fine passer who generally ranked among the league's assist leaders, and a durable instigator of the fast break.
-In 1988, he helped to lead the Sooners to the NCAA title game.
+A push-and-pass point guard, Blaylock was known for his defensive play and quick hands.
+He attended Garland High School, Midland College, where he earned NJCAA All-American honors in 1987, and the University of Oklahoma.
+His defensive play resulted in more than 200 steals in a season five times and earned him two NBA All-Defensive first-team selections.
+He was also an outside shooter and passer who regularly ranked among the league leaders in assists, and he was used to initiate the fast break.
+In 1988, he helped lead the Sooners to the NCAA title game.